Over 100 arrested as UK far-right groups clash with police | DW | 13.06.2020

 More than 100 people were arrested amid violence in London as far-right groups gathered to confront Black Lives Matter protesters.
-Prime Minister Boris Johnson deemed the disorder "racist thuggery."
+Prime Minister Boris Johnson blasted the clashes as "racist thuggery."

 Police in London arrested over 100 people on Saturday after far-right protesters, some brandishing neo-Nazi regalia, clashed with officers who tried to separate them from anti-racism demonstrators.